 Exercise is an important part of managing your diabetes.
-It can help you lose weight, if you are overweight.
-It also helps prevent weight gain.
+If you are obese or overweight, exercise can help you manage your weight.

 Your health care provider should make sure your exercise program is safe for you.

 Call your doctor if you feel faint, have chest pain, or feel short of breath when you exercise.

 Call your doctor if you feel pain or numbness in your feet.
 Also call if you have sores or blisters on your feet.